 Commercial Flood Insurance protects your business against the costs of damage caused by flooding.
-The risk of flood is excluded from most property insurance policies.

 Location is the biggest factor that affects the risk of flood damage.
 The Federal Emergency Management Agency (FEMA) provides a flood zone map where you can check the risk of flood for your property.